-In 2022, we returned approximately \$2.4 billion to our shareholders in the form of common stock dividends and common share repurchases compared to approximately \$1.7 billion in 2021.
+- In 2023, we returned approximately \$4.6 billion to our shareholders in the form of common share repurchases and common stock dividends compared to approximately \$2.4 billion in 2022. - We declared aggregate common stock dividends of \$2.64 per share, totaling \$837 million compared to \$2.40 per share, totaling \$871 million in 2022. - We increased the quarterly common stock dividend declared per common share by 10% in the third quarter of 2023. - We acquired an acqregate of 49.2 million shares of common stock at an average per share cost of \$77.22 and an aggregate cost approximately of \$3.8 billion.
+In 2022, we acquired an aggregate of 19.5 million shares of common stock, at an average per share cost of \$76.81 and an aggregate cost of approximately \$1.5 billion.
+These purchases were all conducted under the share repurchase programs approved by our Board of Directors.

-- We declared aggregate common stock dividends of \$2.40 per share, totaling \$871 million compared to \$2.18 per share, totaling \$779 million in 2021. - We did not repurchase any common stock during the first three quarters of 2022.
-In October 2022, we resumed our share repurchases under the 2021 Program, and purchased an aggregate of 19.5 million shares of common stock, at an average per share cost of \$76.81 and an aggregate cost of approximately \$1.5 billion in the fourth quarter of 2022. - In January 2023, our Board approved a share repurchase program authorizing the purchase of up to \$4.5 billion of our common stock through December 31, 2023. - Our standardized CET1 capital ratio decreased to 13.6% as of December 31, 2022, compared 14.3% to as of December 31, 2021, primarily reflecting lower AOCI related to AFS securities, largely recognized in the first half of 2022 driven by the significant increase in interest rates across the yield curve and the resumption of common share repurchases in the fourth quarter of 2022, partially offset by higher retained earnings and episodically lower RWA.
-However, we anticipate RWA to increase over the coming guarter as market volatility levels normalize and we efficiently deploy capital to our businesses.
-Our Tier 1 leverage ratio decreased to 6.0% as of December 31, 2022 compared to 6.1% as of December 31, 2021, primarily driven by lower AOCI and resumption of share repurchases in the fourth quarter of 2022, partially offset by a decline in consolidated average assets.
-During 2022, we completed a number of actions designed to mitigate additional AOCI risk in the current environment including a \$23.56 billion transfer of securities from AFS to HTM.
-Given the current global economic environment, we currently expect our CET1 and Tier 1 leverage capital ratios to move into our target ranges of 10-11% and 5.25-5.75%, respectively.
+- In January 2024, our Board approved a share repurchase program and superseding all prior programs, authorizing the purchase of up to \$5.0 billion of our common stock beginning in the first quarter of 2024.
+This new program has no set expiration date and is not expected to be executed in full during 2024. - Our standardized CET1 capital ratio decreased to 11.6% as of December 31, 13.6% 2023. compared to as of December 31, 2022, primarily driven by the continuation of common share repurchases and other capital distributions, partially offset by retained earnings and an improvement in AOCI.
+Our Tier 1 leverage ratio decreased to 5.5% as of December 31, 2023 compared to 6.0% as of December 31, 2022, primarily driven by the continuation of common share repurchases. partially offset by lower consolidated average assets.
+Given the current global economic environment, and our plans for share repurchases, we currently expect our CET1 capital and Tier 1 leverage ratios to remain within or above our target 10-11% 5.25-5.75%, ranges of and respectively.